Posted in: Manage Diabetes, Mindful Eating

-How to Portion Control to manage Diabetes.(The plate method)
+How to Portion Control to Manage Diabetes.(The plate method)

 While it’s true that some fruits may need to be consumed in moderation due to their natural sugars, they can still be enjoyed as part of a well-rounded diet.
 The key is to balance them with other food groups and be mindful of portion sizes.